Effective Monday, March 23, the Jacob Burns Law Library will be closed to help flatten the COVID-19 infection curve.

 Books borrowed from the Law Library

 Each journal may designate one staff member, usually one editor, to check out books on behalf of the journal.
-This editor will be given proxy borrowing privileges; privileges include an increased number of books that may be borrowed, over the normal limit, and books borrowed in the Fall will be automatically renewed until the end of Spring semester.
-Proxy forms are available at the circulation desk and must be signed by the advising faculty member.
+This editor will be given proxy borrowing privileges; privileges include an increased number of books that may be borrowed, over the normal limit, and books borrowed in the Fall will be automatically renewed until the end of the Spring semester.
+Proxy forms must be signed by the advising faculty member.

 If you borrow a book in your name for your journal, however, you are responsible for the book.
 Books borrowed in your name are subject to student loan rules.